hamzayassin/docs/docs/cs2/cs2-rcon.md

 To restart the game after X amount of seconds.
 <br /> `fake_rcon mp_restartgame seconds`

+This command sets how much money players are given at the beginning of a half.
+Default is 800.
+<br /> `fake_rcon mp_startmoney Amount`

 **Password** <br />You can change or remove the password to join your server by leaving the value empty.
 <br /> `fake_rcon sv_password ""`